weaviate/weaviate-io/developers/weaviate/config-refs/schema/multi-vector.md

 ## Syntax

 Single vector collections are valid and continue to use the original collection syntax.
-If, however, you configure multiple vectors, you must use the new, named vector syntax.
+However, if you configure multiple vectors, you must use the new, named vector syntax.

 ### Python client v4

-Staring in v4.5.0, the [Python client](/developers/weaviate/client-libraries/python) supports named vectors.
+Starting in v4.5.0, the [Python client](/developers/weaviate/client-libraries/python) supports named vectors.

 #### Create a schema

 Weaviate collections require a schema.
-Use the schema definition to configure the vector spaces in each data object.
+Use the schema definition to configure the vector spaces for each data object.

 - To configure named vectors, use `NamedVectors`.
 - To specify which inputs go to which vectorizers, set `source_properties`.